ImmucanWP7/immucan-scdb/README.md

 # IMMUcan

-Processing of scRNAseq datasets

-Developed in R (based on Seurat)
+scProcessor is used for the processing of scRNAseq datasets in the IMMUcan scDB.
+It runs on R and is mostly based on the Seurat package.

 Features:
 - Quality control
 - Batch effect